gminova/weather-app/README.md

 2. Display weather
 ```

-## Extention
+## Extension
 ```
-Real time clock showing the local time of the user.
+Real-time clock showing the local time of the user.
 ```

 ## Reference